pagreene/classymixer/README.md

 for the most part, working on my music collection.
 Some labels that it should
 recognize:

-  Sympony No. 2: I. Adagio
+-Sympony No. 2: I. Adagio

-  Strawinsky: The Right of Spring: Introduction
+-Strawinsky: The Right of Spring: Introduction

-  Quartet in A - Minuet
+-Quartet in A - Minuet

 and this is an example of something that might confuse it:

-  Quartet in A - Minuet - Trio
+-Quartet in A - Minuet - Trio

 Of course for a music shuffler, especially of classical music, it is not critical that every piece remain together, however I do try my best.